Why Investors Care

 Market players have become accustomed to the excitement on employment Friday and realize the rich detail of the monthly employment situation can help set the tone for the entire month.
 While economists have certainly improved their nonfarm payroll forecasts over the years, it is not unusual to see surprises on employment Friday.
 To that end, the new ADP national employment report can help improve the payroll forecast by providing information in advance of the employment report.

 The employment statistics also provide insight on wage trends, and wage inflation is high on the list of enemies for the Federal Reserve.
 Fed officials constantly monitor this data watching for even the smallest signs of potential inflationary pressures, even when economic conditions are soggy.
 If inflation is under control, it is easier for the Fed to maintain a more accommodative monetary policy.
 If inflation is a problem, the Fed is limited in providing economic stimulus.
-Initially, the ADP national employment report will not have wage information, but their goal is provide wage information, along with industry and regional information as well.
+The ADP national employment report does not yet have wage information, but their goal is to provide wage information, along with industry and regional information as well.

 Nonetheless, by tracking jobs, investors can sense the degree of tightness in the job market.
 If wage inflation threatens, it's a good bet that interest rates will rise; bond and stock prices will fall.
 No doubt that the only investors in a good mood will be the ones who watched the employment report and adjusted their portfolios to anticipate these events.
 In contrast, when job growth is slow or negative, then interest rates are likely to decline - boosting up bond and stock prices in the process.